HaoranShao/PertBench/README.md

 ## Ground Truth Data and Question Generation

+If you want to construct a benchmark using your own dataset, this is how you can do.
 The ground truth data files are in CSV format, consisting of all necessary keys for questions and corresponding answers.
 To form a prompt (or question), you must also prepare a JSON configuration file, containing the components below:

 - `task_name`: The name of the task
 - `input_mode`: The mode of input, either choose `structured` to form questions using different question templates, or choose `qa_pairs` to directly feed in question-answer pairs.